 Sharing a nanny with someone who needs her only when the elementary school day is finished may work for you as well.
 This means your nanny would spend 100% of the time with your child, and 75% with both kids.

-In addition to narrowing your family search by location, name some local schools that might be convenient, or even walkable, from your house.
+In addition to narrowing your family search by location, name some local schools that might be convenient, or even walkable, from your house to broaden your search for a family and nanny.